 - Includes \$615,000 ongoing from Reimbursements and 3 positions to meet new IT security standards outlined in the Cal-Secure roadmap. - Provides \$500,000 annually for three years to fund two positions that will implement the Governor's healthcare workforce development package in partnership with the California Health and Human Services Agency. - Appropriates \$1,391,000 in Reimbursements and \$916,000 ongoing from the Labor and Workforce Development Fund to create 10 positions to manage new and existing work. - Includes \$50 million General Fund, over two years, to extend the California COVID-19 Workplace Outreach Project.
-CWOP partner organizations conduct outreach activities to educate workers and employers in high-risk industries, such as the food and agriculture sectors, on how to minimize the spread of COVID-19 in the workplace, and educating essential workers about COVID-19-related labor laws. - Proposes trailer bill language requiring the Labor and Workforce Development Agency to provide to the budget committees, the Department of Finance, and the LAO a report documenting all relevant programs and initiatives under the Employment Development Department, the California Workforce Development Board, and the Department of Industrial Relations, in relation to the high road standard.
-For each applicable program/initiative, LWDA would list the statutory and regulatory requirements for each and whether it does or does apply the high road standard. - Proposes trailer bill language that would require public employers to hold an in-person orientation for new employees or, if they fail to hold an orientation, to allow the union to schedule a meeting with new employees.
+CWOP partner organizations conduct outreach activities to educate workers and employers in high-risk industries, such as the food and agriculture sectors, on how to minimize the spread of COVID-19 in the workplace, and educating essential workers about COVID-19-related labor laws. - Adopts budget bill language requiring the Labor and Workforce Development Agency to provide to the budget committees, the Department of Finance, and the LAO a report documenting all relevant programs and initiatives under the Employment Development Department, the California Workforce Development Board, and the Department of Industrial Relations, in relation to the high road standard.
+For each applicable program/initiative, LWDA would list the statutory and regulatory requirements for each and whether it does or does apply the high road standard.